The Spin Stops Here!

 The question is then: what is Info-Gap Economics?

-How should the severe uncertainty afflicting large as well as small economic systems be managed?
+How should the severe uncertainty afflicting economic systems be modelled, analyzed and managed?

 The prescription put forward by Info-Gap Economics for this purpose is exceedingly simple: